claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Author
       - Corporate Executive
       - Speaker
-  - bio: "Alisa is an executive coach who works with senior executives and high potential leaders to help them create positive permanent shifts in their leadership impact and the results they achieve.
-In addition to executives in large established companies, she works with Founder/CEOs and executive teams of start-ups to help them improve their leadership, scale the company, and support them in learning key leadership and communication skills.
-She also leads workshops and speaks on a variety of topics.
-Her areas of expertise include: Executive Presence; Power, Influence & Charisma; Decision-making; and Corporate Politics.\r\n\nPrior to starting her coaching practice, Alisa was CFO of Clarivergent Technology Partners and head of strategic partnerships at Corporate Alumni.
-She was a strategy consultant at PricewaterhouseCoopers and The Monitor Group.
-A CPA, Alisa earned her MBA from Cornell University where she was awarded the Fried Fellowship for Leadership and Academic Excellence.
-Alisa is known for her high energy and enthusiasm along with her practical, results-oriented approach.
-She was selected as one of the Top 10 Coaches in Boston by Women’s Business, which called her “absolutely brilliant” and “a super hero.”\r\n\nAlisa is a member of the Cornell Entrepreneurship Advisory Board.
-She is on the faculty of the “Runway” program at Cornell Tech – an accelerator which focuses on helping post-docs commercialize their research and build companies.
-She is an angel investor in and advisor to a number of start-ups both in the US and developing countries.\r\n\n\rAlisa is a regular invited lecturer at Harvard University and Cornell University as well as in the Naval War College’s accelerated leadership program.
-She is a coach for the Linkage Global Institute for Leadership Development and for political leaders from areas of conflict at the Center for Inclusive Security at Harvard University.
-Alisa a columnist and “Expert” for Worth Magazine and was featured in the book “Reinventing You,” by Dorie Clark.
-Alisa has been quoted in publications such as the New York Times, the Wall St. Journal, and various other regional and national business publications.\r\n\n\rAlisa has a passionate interest in health, wellness and fitness and has a particular love for running and cycling, especially when combined with scenic travel.
-She is a fearless cook of ethnic food.
-She loves all sorts of culture, especially music and theater, and will occasionally burst into song without warning.\r\n\n\rLocated in New York City, Alisa’s current and former clients include: Venmo, Foursquare, Timehop, Bloomberg LLP, Dell, Hitachi Data Systems, Tory Burch, Pfizer, Johnson & Johnson, Novartis, Taro Pharmaceuticals, Association of British Pharmaceuticals Industry (ABPI) , Fidelity, Standard Chartered Bank, Citibank, UBS, SilverLake, KPMG, PricewaterhouseCoopers, Sony Music, Harvard University, and The New York Times Company."
-    coachName: Alisa Cohn
-    jobTitle: NYC Executive Coach for CEOs & Founders
-    links:
-      linkedin: alisacohn
-    photo: /uploads/alisa-cohn.jpg
-    tags:
-      - Executive Coach
-      - Entrepreneur
-      - Speaker
   - bio: "Director\r\n\nNorth America Regional Lead – Citi Learning – Leadership, Executive and Professional Development/Global Business Relationship Management \r\n\n\rCoaching and developing teams has been a thread throughout Laine’s career.
 As she worked in business roles and later within the Compensation areas of Human Resources, it was her work leading teams that has been the cornerstone of her career.
 After spending 20 years working in these diverse roles, Laine decided to parlay her passion for coaching and developing people into her formal role.
 In her current role since 2012, Laine is the Director of Leadership, Executive and Professional Development for North America at Citi where she also has responsibility for Global Business Relationship Management.\r\n\n\rWith Citi since 1991, Laine has seen the organization change dramatically.
 Laine has enjoyed supporting Citi’s senior leaders by serving as a Coach and Faculty for Citi’s Senior Leadership Program.\r\n\n\rLaine has also taught on an adjunct basis at NYU’s School of Professional Studies.\r\n\n\rLaine holds an M.B.A. in Human Resources Management from the Zicklin School of Business – Baruch College and a B.A. in Psychology from the University of Connecticut.\r\n\n\rlinkedin.com/in/lainejoelsoncohen"
     coachName: Laine Joelson Cohen
     jobTitle: 'Citi Leadership & Executive Development , Executive Coach, and Speaker'